-On Tuesday, G-7 foreign ministers will sit down with Ukrainian Foreign Minister Andriy Sybiha to discuss ways to continue supporting Kyiv, prospects for peace and initiatives for reconstruction, Italian officials said.
+Italian officials said that on Tuesday, G7 foreign ministers will meet with Ukrainian Foreign Minister Andriy Sybiha to discuss ways to continue supporting Kyiv, prospects for peace, and initiatives for reconstruction.

-Sybiha is scheduled to participate in a special session of the G-7 ministerial meeting on Ukraine, as well as a number of bilateral talks with US Secretary of State Antony Blinken, French Minister of Europe and Foreign Affairs Jean-Noël Barrot, Minister Melanie Joly, as well as German Foreign Minister Annalena Baerbock, the Ukrainian Foreign Ministry announced in a release.
+Sybiha is scheduled to participate in a special session of the G7 ministerial meeting on Ukraine, as well as several bilateral talks with US Secretary of State Antony Blinken, French Minister of Europe and Foreign Affairs Jean-Noël Barrot, Canadian Foreign Minister Melanie Joly, and German Foreign Minister Annalena Baerbock, the Ukrainian Foreign Ministry announced in a release.

 JOIN US ON TELEGRAM